novix-sa/Pyplan/docs/User Guide/Node Execution.md

 <kbd>CTRL + R</kbd> to get its result

 You can evaluate a node by double clicking on it or pressing <kbd>CTRL + R</kbd> after selecting it.
-Differently with the previous run alternatives, the node is run and it result displayed in a new tab, called as the "Title" of the node, with a default table format.
+Differently with the previous run alternatives, the node is run and its result displayed in a new tab, called as the "Title" of the node, with a default table format.

 ![enter image description here](http://img.pyplan.org/Node-execution-default.png) Pyplan natively interprets Numpy matrix, Pandas dataframe indexes and Xarray dimensions, that will be automatically displayed at the bottom of the table for pivoting and filtering.